davidrpugh/python-boot-camp/README.md

 Almost 50 people have signed up for this year's installment of the SGPE Python boot camp sponsored by SIRE.
 This represents almost a 500% increase in attendance from last year's event which is pretty exciting!
 In addition to SGPE MSc students, we are expecting PhD students from throughout Scotland and England as well as a few faculty members from various departments around the UK.

-Since we are only a couple of weeks out from the start of the boot camp, I thought I should send out an email with some important logistical information.
+Since we are only a couple of weeks out from the start of the boot camp, I thought I should post some important logistical information...

 ## Logistics